 Starting this week, Ohio is accepting applications to distribute $155 million in grant funding to small and medium-sized businesses in Ohio.

 COVID-19, the economy and political shifts have resulted in tumultuous times for many nonprofits.
 Organizational resilience depends heavily on securing funding, and organizations are seeking out new ways to engage with donors to ensure they have the resources needed to continue their missions.
 Successful nonprofits understand that maintaining these relationships is imperative for the survival and continued growth of their organizations.

-We are so excited to introduce you to Jim, one of our newest team members!
-He is a Senior Manager in our CFO Services group making things happen in Cincinnati on the daily!
+We are so excited to introduce you to Brian, one of our newest team members!
+He is a Senior Consultant in our Business Advisory Services group making things happen in Dayton on the daily!

 By Michael Ward

 The COVID-19 pandemic has impacted nonprofits in dramatically different ways, with some organizations scrambling to meet rapidly rising demand and others shrinking to survive the ongoing crisis.
 Whether an organization’s situation has been one of boom, bust or somewhere in between, scalability is a universal asset in a global pandemic.